 2. Perform a statistical regression analysis evaluating an association between the odds of delivery of infants who were small for gestational age (SGA) and maternal smoking behavior.
 (Only give a formal report of the inference where asked to.)

 a.
 Give full inference regarding the association between SGA and maternal smoking.

+Grading:9/10. -1 for not using maximum likelihood.

 Method: